WikiLeaks Reveals Grasshopper, the CIA's Windows Hacking Tool

 staged (Score:1)

-Software freedom: best defense against malware (Score:2)
+Software freedom: best defense against malware (Score:3)

 The GNU Project told us about Microsoft malware [gnu.org] long ago, including what is accurately listed "Microsoft Windows has a universal back door through which any change whatsoever can be imposed on the users [informationweek.com]" pointing to a mainstream media news reference from 2007 and another link indicating when this was used, and a pointer to a Condé Nast article talking about the (apparently ongoing) forced Windows Updates.
-Microsoft is also the first PRISM partner [washingtonpost.com] with the NSA joining on September 11, 2007, according
+Microsoft is also the first PRISM partner [washingtonpost.com] with the NSA joining on September 11, 2007, according to an internal NSA document [washingtonpost.com] so they have quite a long history of being untrustworthy but the underlying power they're leveraging comes from proprietary software.

+Other proprietors are no more trustworthy.
+Apple didn't fix an intentional back door for 4 years [wordpress.com], Apple didn't fix an iTunes backdoor [telegraph.co.uk] through which others could have gained control of systems running the software.
+Apple joined PRISM in October 2012.
+Other proprietors with names you know (Yahoo, Facebook, Google, YouTube, etc.) joined in between the Microsoft and Apple partnerships.

+The theme remains the same: it doesn't matter who the proprietor is (Microsoft in this case), proprietary software is always untrustworthy and this doesn't change even after applying lots of updates from the proprietor.
+Just because a new version is out, or a patch released does not mean the back door is shut or that you can verify their work (or even get someone more technically skilled to verify it on your behalf).

 Internal Rot (Score:2)